standap/newEuropeReviewR/README.md

     'JW': [Jews, Jewish, Hebrew, Zionis*, Jerusalem] contains a code

 The `tne_countries` dataset contains six columns.
-The document identifier, two-letter  country code, number of times a term related to the identifier was mentioned , the date when the docuemnt was publish, extracted year of publication, and the type of text in the New Europe weekly.
+The document identifier, two-letter  country code, number of times a term related to the identifier was mentioned , the date when the document was publish, extracted year of publication, and the type of text in the New Europe weekly.

 ```